-The board owes its fiduciary duties primarily to the company and must represent, and act in, the company's best interests.
+The board owes its fiduciary duties primarily to the company, must represent it and act in its best interests.
 When determining the best interests of the company, the board, according to the prevailing legal opinion in Switzerland, shall consider the long-term interests of the shareholders as well as those of other stakeholders, such as the company's employees or creditors.